 V=BhV = Bh

-That one pattern explains several formulas at once.
+Here BB means the area of the base, and hh is the height measured straight up from that base.
 A rectangular prism uses a rectangular base, so B=lwB = lw and the formula becomes V=lwhV = lwh.
 A cylinder uses a circular base, so B=πr2B = \pi r^2 and the formula becomes V=πr2hV = \pi r^2 h.
+Pyramids and cones use the same base and height idea but only one-third as much volume:

 V=13BhV = \frac{1}{3}Bh